Ariel Bounces Back From Quintuple Coronary Artery

 “I noticed I was easily fatigued at that time and my weight was a bit on the heavy side,” said Ariel.
 “I was a little worried because my family has a medical history of cardiovascular disease.
 At the clinic, an ECG revealed results compatible with ischemia.
 My blood work showed a serum cholesterol of 332 and an abnormal lipid profile.”

 Ariel was referred to Muhammad Akbar, M.D., a board-certified interventional cardiologist and a part of the medical staff at Swedish Covenant Hospital, who ordered further testing.
 A stress echocardiograph showed ischemic changes probably secondary to coronary vessel stenosis and an angiogram revealed blockage in five coronary arteries.

 “Dr. Akbar advised me to cancel my flight and my group continued the medical missions without me,” said Ariel.
 “I was immediately admitted through the ER for a bypass surgery.
 The staff at the hospital was very accommodating, warm and competent.
 In just a brief moment, all IVs and monitors were connected and I was taken to the surgical floor.”

-The following day, Ariel had a quintuple coronary artery bypass graft with transmyocardial laser revascularization performed by Ronald Curran, M.D., a board-certified cardiothoracic surgeon.
+The following day, Ariel had a quintuple coronary artery bypass graft with transmyocardial laser revascularization.
 The surgery was completed on time without complications.